jeudesprits/wireguard-docker/README.md

-# wireguard-docker

 # 📜 About
-Simple Docker container with WireGuard VPN with the ability to add new users.
-Zero dependencies to work with WireGuard in the system.
+Simple Docker container with WireGuard VPN and the ability to add new users. *Zero* dependencies to work with WireGuard in the system.
 Everything you need inside the container.

 # 🏗 Setup
 1. Clone this repo: `git clone https://github.com/jeudesprits/wireguard-docker`